louisitvn/slate/source/index.html.md

 If you want to start with a blank page for a new page design, execute the `init()` function.
 See the example code in the right panel.

 Note the `themeUrl` parameter in the constructor method, this is required to initialize a new page.
-In Emotsy Builder, every page is created based on a theme, which consists of a set of related styles and page elements.
+In BuilderJS, every page is created based on a theme, which consists of a set of related styles and page elements.

 If everything is configured correctly, the builder interface will be rendered in your browser, and a sample page like the one below will be loaded: